Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-1-Roles/README.md

 ## Next steps

 - Learn how to use app groups.
-[Add authorization using security groups & groups claims to a Web app thats signs-in users with the Microsoft identity platform](../../5-WebApp-AuthZ/5-2-Groups/README.md).
+[Add authorization using security groups & groups claims to a Web app that signs-in users with the Microsoft identity platform](../../5-WebApp-AuthZ/5-2-Groups/README.md).

 ## Learn more